yousefelassal/quote-cron/README.md

 > There are no limitations to the mind except those we acknowledge.

 > The wisest men follow their own direction.

+> An organization's ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.